GeoscienceAustralia/csw-staticreg/README.md

 # eCat Static URI Register
-This Python code is designed to be used to create static HTML and RDF (turtle) file indexes of items within a [Catalogue Service for the Web (CSW)](https://en.wikipedia.org/wiki/Catalog_Service_for_the_Web) service.
+This Python code creates static HTML and RDF (turtle) file indexes of items within a [Catalogue Service for the Web (CSW)](https://en.wikipedia.org/wiki/Catalog_Service_for_the_Web) service.

-It is implemented by [Geoscience Australia](http://www.ga.gov.au) to allow a web spiders (think: Google Bot) to find links to, follow and then index the metadata of, all of GA's public datasets and services within GA's main metadata catalogue, [eCat](http://ecat.ga.gov.au/geonetwork/) which is implemented using the [GeoNetworks](http://geonetwork-opensource.org/) catalogue tool.
+It is implemented by [Geoscience Australia](http://www.ga.gov.au) to allow a web spiders (think: Google Bot) to find links to, follow and then index the metadata of, items within the CSW catalogue.
+In GA's case, the catalogue targeted is [eCat Public](http://ecat.ga.gov.au/geonetwork/) which is implemented using the [GeoNetworks](http://geonetwork-opensource.org/) catalogue tool.

 The static indexes that this code produces are online at: